 Scheduling appointments with a lawyer shouldn’t be hard.
 Rather than exchanging emails, text messages, or telephone calls to find mutually convenient meeting dates and times, we offer potential new clients and existing clients the opportunity to schedule with us via this page!
 You can forget about the hassle of providing multiple different time slots, best days to meet, etc. Just use the links below to find out when we are available and choose the opening that best suits your needs.

-Our firm’s standard hourly rate is $300.00, but we offer new clients a one-hour initial consultation for a discounted fee of $100.00.
+Our firm’s standard hourly rate is $325.00, but we offer prospective or new clients a one-hour initial consultation for a discounted fee of $250.00 or a thirty-minute initial consultation for a discounted fee of $125.00.
 Appointments are available in person or remotely for business law, employment law, intellectual property law, and real estate law matters.

 ¹ Subject to confirmation and other restrictions; appropriate contact information and description(s) must be provided.